-We English don’t seem to have a problem eking every last drop of patriotic pride from our nation’s achievements.
+Happily for St. George, we English don’t have a problem eking every last drop of patriotic pride from our nation’s achievements.
 In everything from sport to culture, we shout from the rooftops to commemorate even the smallest victory.
-The one exception: English wine.
+But there is one exception to our loud, proud patriotism: English wine.

 Myth: English wine is far too acidic

 First the science.
-There’s three primary acids found in wine: tartaric, malic and citric – their levels dependent on the variety of the fruit, the soil type of the vineyard, and when the grapes are harvested.
+There are three primary acids found in wine: tartaric, malic and citric – their levels dependent on the variety of the fruit, the soil type of the vineyard, and when the grapes are harvested.

 If the grapes aren’t left until they reach the perfect level of ripeness, the sugar levels will be too low, and they’ll likely cause an acidic wine.
 And, given England’s proclivity for bad weather, you can see why some people may be concerned.
 It’s hardly the tropics.
 But, Kerambrun tells us, the best English vineyards have embraced pioneering technology to beat the weather and create deep wines with serious punch.